horizon-research/hvs_vr_encoding/Readme.md

     - `ip_repo/`: Contain exported HLS IPs needed by GPU+FPGA demo.
     - `BD_enc_hls/` : TBD
     - `BD_dec_hls/` : TBD

-- `scripts/` :
-    - `pipeline_on_cpu/`: scripts for running software-only pipeline on CPU.
-    - `pipeline_on_gpu/`: scripts for running software-only pipeline on GPU.
-    - `pipeline_on_gpu_fpga/`: scripts for running pipeline on GPU + FPGA.
-    - `vivado_scripts/`: scripts for generate and connect all modules in the block design.

 ## 3. Usage of Software-Only Pipeline (CPU or GPU (CUDA only) )